-Figure 10: Pro-X with Modified Exhaust System Directly behind the muffler is the catalytic converter.
-The catalyst was placed at the end of the exhaust system in order to alleviate the problems associated with the high temperature exhaust gas beyond the catalysts.
-This adversely affects the light off time of the catalyst.
-However, cold start emissions are not measured in competition so this was not a primary concern.
-Light off of the catalyst is still achieved in this configuration as proven through testing.
-The purpose of the catalyst is to convert hydrocarbons (HC), carbon monoxide (CO), and nitrogen oxide (NOx) into water, carbon dioxide (CO2) and hydrogen (H).
+Figure 15: Custom AAEN Pipe and Expansion Chamber The purpose of the catalyst is to convert hydrocarbons (HC), carbon monoxide (CO), and nitrogen oxide (NO_x) into water, carbon dioxide (CO2) and hydrogen (H).
 This process involves chemical reactions between the catalyst material and the exhaust entering the catalyst.
 The material on the surface that makes these conversions possible is: alumina oxide, cerium oxide, rare earth metal stabilizers, and the precious metals platinum, palladium and rhodium.
-[3] The same 4.66-inch diameter catalyst with a cell density of 200 cells per inch was selected again for this year to prove the durability of the sub substrate can withstand the abuse of a dirty two-stroke.
+[3] The same 4.66-inch diameter catalyst with a cell density of 400 cells per inch was selected again for this year to prove the durability of the sub substrate can withstand the abuse of a dirty two-stroke.
 Previous to this year's competition, the catalyst has an estimated 600 miles of use, but with newer technology, this catalyst is rated for 2500 miles.
 This design was used in order to meet the required flow rates and allow for enough surface area to complete the reactions.
 The catalyst uses a ceramic substrate, this allows for higher temperatures in the catalyst without the substrate failing.
 With the use of the ceramic substrate there has to be an isolation layer between that and any metallic housing.
 This is necessary due to the fact that the steel housing and the ceramic substrate have different coefficients of thermal expansion.
 As the temperatures in the catalyst increase the steel expands at a quicker rate then the ceramic substrate.
 If these two were directly connected the stresses from this expansion could cause the substrate to crack.
 For this layer a catalytic converter insulation material was used.
 This material is especially designed to have optimal mid to high temperature operation.
 Its purpose is to isolate the substrate from the housing and serve as an insulation to keep the housing temperatures lower.
 The housing was assembled using a tourniquet style wrap.
 This is one of the latest advancements in catalyst assembly technology.
 It assembles the housing and mat to a given pressure, which automatically makes up for any variations in the substrate and the mat material.
 This is all accomplished by closing to the housing to given pressure instead of a set dimension as with most catalyst assembly practices.
 This type of assembly allows the converter to withstand accelerations up to 75g for the entire life of the vehicle.
 The catalyst housing is made of stainless steel, 409 on the conical sections, and 441 for the remainder.
-The catalyst and housing can be seen in Figure 13 [9] The catalyst used on the Pro-X is divided into two separate substrate bricks, with secondary air injection between the two bricks.
+The catalyst and housing can be seen in Figure 16 [9] The catalyst used on the Pro-X is divided into two separate substrate bricks, with secondary air injection between the two bricks.
 The first brick has a three-metal washcoat: platinum, rhodium, and palladium.
-This brick is designed to be an extremely effective at reducing $NO_x$ as well as beginning the conversion of the other exhaust gases that are present.
+This brick is designed to be an extremely effective at reducing NO_x as well as beginning the conversion of the other exhaust gases that are present.
 The second brick has a palladium and rhodium washcoat.
-This is used to clean up the emissions, effective on HC and CO emissions as well as finishing the $NO_x$ conversion.
+This is used to clean up the emissions, effective on HC and CO emissions as well as finishing the NO_x conversion.
 Rhodium is the best of the precious metals to help in the conversion of all three major raw exhaust gases; therefore the second brick has an especially high concentration of rhodium.
 Rhodium is also the least costly of the precious metals used in catalytic converters.
-The basic layout and workings of the catalytic converter can be seen in Figure 12.
+The basic layout and workings of the catalytic converter can be seen in Figure 6.
 [9]

-Figure 11: Catalytic Converter
+Figure 16: Catalytic Converter